Why Ampersand?

 - It is a scientific quest into generative software, making formal theories useful for practitioners.

-- It is a development environment in which you can make your prototypes.
+- It is a development environment in which production information systems have been built.

 - It is an open source project, driven by enthousiasts without budget.